Green Finger, Fairytale Castle, Fairy Castles, Barbed Wire Cactus, Etc.

 Not to be confused with Cereus hildmannianus subsp. uruguayanus ‘Fairy Castle’.
 They are two separate monstrose forms of two species with similar characteristics.
 I have both and I can see there are differences (but sometimes I wonder…).

-Acanthocereus tetragonus (L.) Hummelinck is also a correct and accepted scientific name.
+Acanthocereus tetragonus (L.) Hummelinck is the accepted scientific name for this species of cacti.
 It was described by Pieter Wagenaar Hummelinck in Succulenta (Netherlands) in 1938.
 The species was first named and described as Cactus tetragonus by Carl von Linnaeus in the first edition of Species Plantarum in 1753.

 The genus, Acanthocereus (Engelm. ex A.Berger) Britton & Rose was named and described as such by Nathaniel Lord Britton and Joseph Nelson Rose in Contributions from the United States National Herbarium in 1909.
 Georg (George) Engelmann and Alwin Berger previously named the genus in 1905 but put it in a subsection of Cereus.
 Actually, Engelmann probably named it at a previous date then Berger published the name with Engelmann’s description in the Annual Report of the Missouri Botanical Garden in 1905.

-Plants of the World Online by Kew currently list 14 accepted species of Acanthocereus (as of 11-9-20 when this page was last updated).
-It is a member of the plant family Cactaceae with 144 genera.
-Those numbers could change as updates are made.
+As of 12-4-22 when this page was last updated, Plants of the World Online by Kew lists 16 species of Acanthocereus.
+It is a member of the plant family Cactaceae with 150 genera.
+Those numbers could change as updates are made on POWO.

 There is a little confusion between Acanthocereus tetragonus and Cereus hildmannianus subsp. uruguayanus.
 When I first bought my Cereus hildmannianus subsp. uruguayanus it was unlabeled.
 I posted photos of it on a Facebook group and was told it was Cereus hildmannianus subsp. uruguayanus and they said the common name was Fairy Castles.
 Then, when I was doing research on the Acanthocereus tetragonus, I found one of its common names is Fairytale Castle… I am no cactus expert, but I do like correct information to pass on.
 If I am confused, then the information I pass on is also confusing.
 One of their pages about Cereus hildmannianus subsp. uruguayanus has photos of Acanthocereus tetragonus… Well, there are several websites that have photos of one with the name of the other.
 But, from experience having both, they look different.
 Both species in the wild grow very tall, but they apparently both have “miniature versions” or cultivars which is where the name Fairy Castles and Fairytale Castles comes from.
 These miniature versions appear to be monstrous forms.